What to Expect When You’re Expecting Your First Treadmill Desk

 - If you experience occasional static shocks when touching your computer, but don’t want to invest in an anti-static mat for your treadmill, we recommend using a wireless keyboard with a Bluetooth connection in order to break the electrical circuit and prevent possible harm to your computer equipment.

-- There are many treadmill mats and equipment mats on the market but we most highly recommend the iMovR RightSize™ mat because it is properly trimmed for the most popular office treadmills, is made of the thickest and highest quality recycled rubber, and will eliminate any problems with the mat interfering with the level placement of the desk legs.
+- There are many treadmill mats and equipment mats on the market, but we most highly recommend the iMovR RightSize™ under-treadmill mat because it is properly trimmed for the most popular office treadmills, is made of the thickest and highest quality recycled rubber, and will eliminate any problems with the mat interfering with the level placement of the desk legs.
+(Note that the RightSize mat will not work for iMovR’s Unsit under-desk treadmill model, as the unit is too wide.)

 Creating an ergonomic configuration

-- When it comes to treadmill desk use, stability is king.
-Adjustable height desks vary widely in their degree of shakiness, particularly at higher heights—and remember that the treadmill under foot will add another 5”-6” to your height.
-When adjustable-height desks are taken to their max heights the telescoping leg segments will have minimal overlap, and shakiness will invariably ensue.
-The most stable desks are ones design specifically for treadmill desk use, have a top-end height of 51” to 55”, and feature built-in SteadyType™ keyboard trays, such as the iMovR Everest and Olympus.
+- When it comes to using a treadmill desk workstation, the stability of the standing desk is king.
+Adjustable height desks vary widely in their degree of shakiness, particularly at higher heights — and remember that the treadmill under foot will add another 5-6” to your height.
+When adjustable-height desks are taken to their max heights, the telescoping leg segments will have minimal overlap, and shakiness will invariably ensue.
+The most stable desks are ones designed specifically for treadmill desk use, have a top-end height of 51” to 55”, and offer either built-in or add-on SteadyType™ keyboard trays, such as the iMovR Lander and Jaxson.
 Get all the details on this by reading our article on avoiding a shaky workstation.
-For those who are over 5’9” in height check out our additional tips for taller deskers.
+For those who are over 5-foot-9 in height, check out our additional tips for taller deskers.

-- Use a standing mat.
-A good standing mat extends the amount of time you can stand comfortably each day, among other health benefits.
-When treadmill desk users take breaks from walking they typically continue to work while standing on the treadmill deck.
-But treadmill decks are even harder that carpeted floors, and foot pain can ensue.
+- Use a good anti-fatigue standing mat, preferably one designed specifically for use at a standing desk.
+A proper standing mat extends the amount of time you can stand comfortably each day, among other health benefits.
+When treadmill-desk users take breaks from walking, they typically continue to work while standing, either alongside the treadmill (if they have a wide enough desk) or standing on top of it.
+But treadmill decks are even harder than carpeted floors, which can result in foot pain, lower back pain, or other discomforts.
 A TreadTop anti-fatigue mat is a small investment that can really help you get the most out of your stand-walk workstation, and it doubles as a regular standing mat when there’s no treadmill underneath.

 - Some people ask if the treadmill can be easily pulled out of the way for standing or sitting.
 Most treadmills are not difficult to move—assuming they have wheels at the front end (most do) where all the weight is.
 However, lifting has to be done properly to prevent back injury, and you’ll need to disconnect and reconnect the cables each time.
-This makes moving the treadmill frequently a prohibitively tedious task.
+This makes moving the treadmill frequently a prohibitively tedious task, assuming you have another convenient place to put it when not in use.

-- All the cables running from your desktop to the floor can become an unwieldly monster, and quite unsightly, if not tamed.
+- All the cables running from your desktop to the floor can become an unwieldy monster, and quite unsightly if not tamed.
 Check out our experts’ advice article on taming the cable snarl, and these convenient and versatile cable management kits.
+Our favorite for treadmill desk systems is the Tucker Cable Management Kit.

-- Many people struggle with the loss of their file drawers when switching to an adjustable height desk, which is why many desk manufacturers offer a 2-Drawer Mobile File Pedestal.
+- Many people struggle with the loss of their file drawers when switching to an adjustable height desk, which is why many desk manufacturers offer matching Mobile File Pedestals.
 The nicest ones will be heavy—so they won’t tip over when opened—and be made to match the lamination of your desk.
 If they are sturdy enough they can also double as wheeled stools for when an impromptu guests visits your workspace and you don’t have an extra chair handy.

 - There are numerous after-market products for bringing power and data plugs up to the desktop for easy access.
 We particularly recommend these for shared treadmill desk workstations where multiple users will be coming over with laptop in hand, and you don’t want them groping around on the ground for outlets to plug in their laptops and mobile devices.
 Some desk manufacturers offer flush-mounted modules that fit perfectly in the grommet holes provided in their desks.
-There are numerous other edge-clamped power module options that can be found on Amazon.
+There are numerous other edge-clamped power module options to be found as well.
+See our round-up for the best power management modules for standing desks.

 Establishing your routine